aarongilly/aarongilly.github.io/_gillespedia/data-binding.md

 ---

 Before I get started, I didn't go to school for any of this.
 I feel like I'm still very much an amateur.
-That said, I'm an amateur who's been doing this sort of stuff as a hobby and sometimes for work for 10 years now.
+That said, I'm an amateur who's been doing this sort of stuff as a hobby[^1] for 10 years now.
 So I guess I should give myself some modicum of credit.

 # Preamble - What is Data Binding?